k2view-academy/K2View-Academy/articles/26_fabric_security/04b_secret_manager_config.md

 **Properties:**

 * ENABLED=true
-* HOST - this is the Safeguard URL, used for all API calls.
+* HOST - this is the Safeguard host, used for all API calls.

 **Optional Properties:**